Student Accessibility Services

 1. Register with SAS online and complete the provided intake form.
 When the form is processed by the department, the student will receive an email notification and will then be able to upload documentation to File Uploads on the SAS Online Portal.

 All requests are reviewed on a case-by-case basis and accommodations are determined through an interactive process.
 Documentation of a specific disability does not translate directly into specific accommodations.
-Accommodations are connected to the particular functional limitations associated with the disability and these can vary greatly among individuals with the same condition.
+Accommodations are connected to the particular disability-need associated with the disability and these can vary greatly among individuals with the same condition.
 Documentation must be current and relevant, but may not need to be recent.

 Documentation should include though not necessarily be limited to the following: